Daria (singer)

-Daria Marcinkowska (born 25 October 1995), known professionally as Daria and Daria Marx, is a Polish singer, songwriter and record producer.
+Daria Marcinkowska (born 25 October 1995), better known as Daria Marx, is a Polish singer, songwriter and record producer.

 Early life and education

 Daria Marcinkowska was born on 25 October 1995 in Mikołów and comes from Łaziska Górne.
 At the age of seven, she enrolled in the church choir.
 At the age of 18, she went to London to study for five years at the London College of Music.
 While studying, she sang, among others, in front of the Swedish royal family.

 Musical career

 Daria Marx during the final of Wielki finał polskich kwalifikacji.

 In autumn 2019, Daria participated in the 10th season of the TVP 2 talent show The Voice of Poland, where she was eliminated during the Battle Rounds.
 After participating in the program, she signed a recording contract with the German label Pelican Songs.
 In April 2020, she released the single "Leave a Sign", which she recorded with Carsky.

 On 26 March 2021, Daria released the song "Love Blind", which reached the Polish charts and also entered the streaming lists, in Brazil, Norway and Belgium.
 On 8 October, she released the single "Paranoia", which topped Poland's AirPlay - Top chart and was also played many times on Russian and Macedonian radio stations.
 On 19 February 2022, Daria performed this song in the TVP2 program Tu bije serce Europy!
 Wybieramy hit na Eurowizję! and finished in second place.
 On 25 March, with the DJ duo Kush Kush, she released the single "Never Ending Story", which reached the first place on the AirPlay - Top chart.
 In spring 2023, she finished in second place in the final of the 18th season of the entertainment program Twoja twarz brzmi znajomo on Polsat.

 In January 2025, Daria, under the stage name Daria Marx, was announced as a finalist of the Wielki finał polskich kwalifikacji, the for the Eurovision Song Contest 2025 with the song "Let It Burn", where she finished in 11th and last place the following month.